History of commercial tobacco in the United States: Cigarettes go mainstream

 Those farmers that did not go out of business consolidated their holdings with land from other farmers, who now had no workforce.
 The answer to the labor problem came from the cigarette.
 The quality of the tobacco, although still considered, did not have to be perfect as it would be minced to be wrapped into paper.
 The next step to limiting labor was the process of creating the cigarette.
 During the 1870s a machine was invented by Albert Pease of Dayton, Ohio, which chopped up the tobacco for cigarettes.
 Up until the 1880s, cigarettes were still made by hand and were high in price.
 In 1881, James Bonsack, an avid craftsman, created a machine that revolutionized cigarette production.
 The machine chopped the tobacco, then dropped a certain amount of the tobacco into a long tube of paper, which the machine would then roll and push out the end where it would be sliced by the machine into individual cigarettes.
 This machine operated at thirteen times the speed of a human cigarette roller.

-The tobacco industry began advertising the now inexpensive cigarettes to Europe and United States citizens.
-Many other forms of tobacco quickly dropped from production in the United States in favor of this easy to produce, easy to inhale tobacco product.
+The tobacco industry began advertising the now inexpensive cigarettes at home and in Europe.
+Many other forms of tobacco quickly lost popularity as men switched to easy to inhale cigarettes.
 Sales of cigarettes grew astronomically.
-In one example, American Tobacco Co., listed on the American Stock Exchange, with sales of $25,000,000 in 1890, increased its sales to $316,000,000 in 1903.
-After the Civil War debts were paid off, taxes were almost completely removed from cigarettes.
+The main producer was American Tobacco Co., which consolidated many small companies into a monopoly of every form except cigars.
+Its sales were $25,000,000 in 1890, and $316,000,000 in 1903.
+After the Civil War government debts were paid off, taxes were almost completely removed from cigarettes.
 It was at this point, that the cigarette became an integral part of American culture, which lasted until scientific discoveries revealed the health consequences of smoking.

+Women became a major target in the early 20th century in a process that was quite similar in Canada.
+The consumption of cigarettes in Canada began to rise in the early 20th century.
+According to Sharon Cook: The pathfinders who first articulated women’s right to smoke were members of the middle and upper classes who were “untrammelled by conventional notions of decorum” for women, such as actresses, intellectuals, and “new women.”
+After all, these were the leaders of the 19th- and early 20th-century enfranchisement campaigns and other public-sphere campaigns which demanded the right to enter the professions, hold membership in artistic associations, and much else.
+It is not surprising that early examples of women pushing the boundaries of acceptable behaviors like smoking were women of privilege—intellectuals, artists, society women, and the like.
+The same process was at work in the masculine world of smoking with elitist elements arguing first for snuff, then cigars, pipes, and finally cigarettes.